By Jirapart Limaksorn, IDPC volunteer

 ‘I do not know what is the right way of treating drug dependence, but the treatment in Klong Prem is not effective at all,’ said Kanin (not his real name), who went through a juvenile drug rehab programme in the Klong Prem Central Prisonin 2018.
 At that time, Kanin was 18 years old, and using cannabis and MDMA to cope with his underlying family issues.

-His family reported him to the police for selling cannabis.
+His family reported him to the police for selling cannabis and he ended up being ordered into the drug rehab programme.
 In the drug rehab centre, he experienced the corruption of the warden in exchange for privileges and received no medication for his withdrawal symptoms, nor any sessions with a psychiatrist or counsellor.
 After his experience, Kanin believes that forcing people into prison for 42 days does not lead to a commitment to change, but instead a vicious cycle of repeated arrests.
 ‘I have known many people who would come out and then a few weeks or months later, they’d be back there again,’ said Kanin.

 Kanin recalls the cruel treatment in Klong Prem; the warden held the most authority and abused the system as he pleased: ‘He’s like a god.
 He could beat us however he liked.
 But if we bribe him, then we would get better treatment from him and also be protected from other patients in there.
 The warden encouraged us to transfer the money directly to him, claiming that it would get to us faster than through the prison’s official account...we would receive better treatment in return: better food, better snacks, and the warden would tell the others detained inside to not harass us.
 We still had to share our stuff with other inmates though.
 The warden would then use the rest of the money for his own use, usually soccer gambling.’